 One question nobody is talking about is can you raise NAD levels too much?
 It's worth noting all NMN research to date involves lab animals or isolated cells ( I call them test-tube studies).
 Some of the research also involves injecting NMN into lab animals.

-All this leave opens the possibility humans may respond differently.
+All these leaves open the possibility humans may respond differently.
 Again, we can't know until human testing of supplements is performed.

 Here are some general things to consider when using this supplement.
 This list is not complete.